Search

 Who creates the opportunity:

-Facebook, WhatsApp, Instagram, create an opportunity for young women and men living in socially conservative societies to be able to communicate and meet and engage in forbidden intimacies, forbidden fantasies and forbidden behaviours.
+Lack of awareness , Increased internet penetration and anonymity of perpetrators i.e., Facebook, WhatsApp, Instagram, create an opportunity for young women and men living in socially conservative societies to be able to communicate and meet and engage in forbidden intimacies, forbidden fantasies and forbidden behaviours.

 We regularly see plenty of online stories on dating apps and social media expressions, where men and women who pose as wealthy individuals promising love, and marriage to innocent victims and they disappear once the victims are financially or sexually exploited.
 We also have seen few instances where victims have tried to commit suicide as a result of sextortion on social media platforms.
+There is Emotional and Psychological Trauma on the victims because of the social stigma over and above this there is a huge Financial Loss.

 Modus Operandi: